Spacetrades/SpaceTrades/README.md

 [:computer: jQuery Style Guide](http://contribute.jquery.org/style-guide/js/) Include other language style guides JS, SCSS for reference
 ## Tasks
-	Home Page card images aren't being cached and are rendering on every refresh FIX annoying Nav Dropdowns
+- [] Home Page card images aren't being cached and are rendering on every refresh
+- [x] FIX annoying Nav Dropdowns that need double clicking
-	Make profile user links /profile/facebookusername and NOT /profile/usermongorandomid Image Optimization like Kixify to mandate on width height for images and decrease image size for HD images Implement Chat (Meteor chat or Hipchat) and include hubot for on site deploys.
+- [] Make profile user links /profile/facebookusername and NOT /profile/usermongorandomid
+- [] Image Optimization like Kixify to mandate on width height for images and decrease image size for HD images
+- [] Implement Chat (Meteor chat or Hipchat) and include hubot for on site deploys.
-	Abandon Notifications for the future builds and begin advertising.
+- [] Abandon Notifications for the future builds and begin advertising.
-	Make dropdowns open on click not hover
-	Use data() or addClass() to change class for dropdowns ADD social listing media links to ST pages maybe near footer maybe ADD Sharing item on social media on addlisting and on item page ADD load more images button on home page
+- [] ADD social listing media links to ST pages maybe near footer maybe
+- [] ADD Sharing item on social media on addlisting and on item page
+- [] ADD load more images button on home page